testmunk/docs/steps.rst

 .. admonition:: teststep ios

-	This macro will toggle the switch which is tagged by the label provided.
+	Toggles the switch which is tagged by the label provided.

 	Examples:

 	.. code-block:: cucumber

 		Then I toggle the "Weekly Reminder" switch

+	Implementation:

 	.. code-block:: ruby